sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-useful-information/going-live/index.md

 ### Configure your subdomain DNS record: For **www** or any other subdomain.

-Your subdomain records can make your marketplace accessible at any subdomain, the default option is "www", but there are other options possible like "listings", or "marketplace", or "shop".
+Your subdomain records can be set to make your marketplace accessible at any subdomain, the default option is "www", but there are other options possible like "listings", or "marketplace", or "shop".
 `www.myexampledomain.com` or `www.sharetribe.com` or
 `marketplace-academy.sharetribe.com` are examples of subdomains.
 If you